Tarballwalf/spaceage-reborn/README.md

 # Spaceage-Reborn

-Development of the `codename spaceage` modpack.
+Development of the `codename spaceage-reborn` modpack.

 Sadly due to GalacticCraft not being ready for 1.16.5, along with no ETA available, modpack will still be based around the 1.12.2 version of the game.